Treat yourself to a fish feast at one of Krabi’s top seafood eateries

 This place is very popular with visiting Thai tourists, so expect some large groups, though service is usually fast.
 Walk from Ao Nang in the direction of Nopparat Thara.
 Wang Sai is located just across the bridge.

 Nopparat Thara Beach.
 Open daily 10am – 10pm

 Ao Nang Seafood Street

-This covered boardwalk at the far end of the beach, near Wannas Place (The L Resort) has been revamped in recent years and now, instead of the (mainly frozen) selection from the local supermarket, you will find many restaurants here serving excellent fresh fish and seafood, in an enviable location overlooking the water – go at sunset time for incredible views across to the islands.
-These restaurants are pricier than our other picks, but their decor, service and location are far superior, as well as being more convenient to get to.
+This covered boardwalk at the far end of the beach, near Wannas Place (The L Resort) has been revamped in recent years and now, instead of a defrosted catch of the day from the local supermarket, you will find many restaurants here serving fresh fish and seafood, in an enviable location overlooking the water – go at sunset time for incredible views across to the islands.
+Seek out fish that cannot be cultivated, such as king mackerel or barracuda, for the tastiest dishes.